timshenkao/StringKernelSVM/README.md

 of string kernel (with no warranty).

 svm.SVC is a basic class from scikit-learn for SVM classification.
 It uses one-vs-one approach in multiclass case.

+FILES:
+stringSVM.py - basic algorithm from the article stringSVM_optimized_K2.py - algorithm with K''() from the article